mokyen/okyensourcesoftware/dmi.md

-An entity is a value, object, reference, structured binding, function, enumerator, type, class member, bit-field, template, template specialization, namespace, or pack.
-Decision Making Isolation - Practical Guidance for SRP and OCP
+# Decision Making Isolation - Practical Guidance for SRP and OCP

 Writing code is relatively easy.
 Writing good code is hard.